Shintaro Katsu as Zatoichi

 - The Lost Lenore: Ichi has left behind a lot of women, but none stick out so much as Otane, the woman he left behind in the first film.
 It is strongly implied later that Ichi puts her on an unhealthy pedestal later and refuses to acknowledge how much she'd changed when he encountered her again.
 Her husband even taunts Ichi, asking if he thinks women remain pure forever.
 It's even indicated Otane was the one who try to lure him into a trap for a bounty.

 - Underestimating Badassery: Most of the villains in the series do this in regards to Ichi.
+A few of them know he's dangerous, but even then, they don't quite grasp how dangerous he is.

 - Victorian Novel Disease: Hirate (from the first film) is dying of consumption.